jordgarvi/real-world-it-ticket-simulation-lab/tickets/02-snapshot-recovery.md

 | IP assigned after restore| ![](../images/ip-a-after-restore.png)          |

 > ✅ These results confirmed that the VM had returned to a stable, functioning state following the snapshot restoration.

+## Reflection

+This exercise showed me how important snapshots are for quickly recovering from unexpected issues.
+The VM’s inconsistent boot behavior caught me off guard.
+Sometimes it failed with errors, other times it booted fine but with warnings.
+This made me realise the value of thorough verification after fixes.

+Checking the boot logs was key to understanding the root of the problem instead of guessing.
+Overall, regular snapshots, careful troubleshooting, and good documentation are essential to handle real-world IT problems smoothly.